Larry wrote asking for help with an Italian song his grandma used to sing. Here’s his email…

 Thanks in advance!

 This article was posted on Monday, April 25th, 2011 at 4:15 pm and is filed under Children's Songs, Countries & Cultures, Easter, Holidays Around the World, Italian, Italian Children's Songs, Italian Cuisine, Italian Nursery Rhymes, Italy, Languages, Mama Lisa, Questions, Readers Questions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Can Anyone Help with an Italian Song that Sounds Like, “Tupa, tupa, qui a lodare”?”